-Only one of Chief Joseph's nine children survived into adulthood.
-During the surprise attack at Bear Paw, he watched his 12-year-old daughter, Kapkap Ponmi (Noise of Running Feet), flee for her life on horseback in a hail of bullets.
+During the attack at Bear Paw, Chief Joseph watched his 12-year-old daughter, Kapkap Ponmi (Noise of Running Feet), flee for her life on horseback in a hail of bullets.
 He never saw her again.

 Chief Joseph's first wife, Heyoon Yoyikt (above), survived the War of 1877.
 His second wife, Springtime, gave birth to a daughter just as the war broke out.